engin100/980/labs/lab-2.md

 latex: true
 ---

-# Lab 1: Iterative Numerical Analysis in a Computer
+# Lab 2: Iterative Numerical Analysis in a Computer

-## Contents

--
 ## Materials

 For this lab, you will need